 Program Overview

-Our mission: the delivery of passionate and service-obsessed industry professionals for the urban hospitality and culinary experience.
-Located in the heart of downtown Toronto, George Brown puts you at the centre of the culinary industry in Canada.
 This is the place for discovering unmatched opportunities for exceptional graduates.
-A Cook Apprenticeship is a great way to go if you want hands-on learning, lots of flexibility and the freedom to earn while you learn!
+The Cook Apprenticeship program is an excellent option if you want hands-on learning, lots of flexibility and the freedom to earn while you learn.

 Full Description

-- Experience hands-on training and learn the related theory in an innovative program that fits within your work schedule.
+- learn the related theory in an innovative program that fits within your work schedule

 There are two levels of in-school training (H601 and H607) in the Cook Apprenticeship program: